nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 uVar2 = uVar12 + 0x242070db + (~uVar5 & uVar9 | uVar5 & uVar3) + local_48;
 uVar7 = (uVar2 >> 0xf | uVar2 * 0x20000) + uVar5;
 ```
 The key goal for you should be to identify the algorithm as quickly as possible.
-To do this, anything is allowed.
 Here are a few inside and outside the box ideas:

 - If the routine processes data and you are able to identify the file format of that data, it can be possible to deduce the algorithm.
 - If you find characteristic numeric constants, smashing them into Google usually gives you the answer you seek.

-It is not always that easy.
 If you have nothing to hold on to right away, we recommend the following approach.
 We will outline the details of each of these below.

 1. Determine whether the algorithm is compression, encryption, boring framework code, or something else.
 2. If it is something interesting, reverse it just long enough to find another clue to search for on the internet.
 It can help to have reverse engineered the routine well enough to recognize a pseudocode description of it when you find one.